rvmey/KubernetesCentosInstall/README.md

-# Single-node Kubernetes Centos Install
+# Single-node Kubernetes CentOS Install

 Start with a minimal install of CentOS